Study at UBC through our inclusive post-secondary initiative with STEPS Forward

 What is Vantage One?

 UBC’s Vantage One programs are designed for international students who do not yet meet the English language requirement to enter directly into a UBC faculty.
 Vantage One courses last 11 months, and add English-language instruction to your first-year degree courses.
-You can choose from Engineering or Science, and you’ll be taught by award-winning UBC faculty members.
+You can choose from Arts, Science, or Engineering, and you’ll be taught by award-winning UBC faculty members.

 Why choose Vantage One?